weishu110001/Too-Cool-For-School-Game/README.md

 2. click agree and download the zip folder.

-3. After the game fold is finished downloaing, extract the game.
+3. After the game folder is finished downloading, extract the game.

 4. Click: "Too Cool For School.exe" and run the game.